-Medicare plans in Idaho provide health insurance for people age 65 and older, and for some people under the age of 65 who meet certain qualifications.
-There are many parts to Medicare, including:
+Medicare plans in Idaho provide health insurance for people age 65 and older and for some people under age 65 who meet certain medial qualifications.

 Original Medicare is provided through the federalgovernment.
 Medicare Advantage, prescription drug plans, and Medigap insuranceare all offered through private insurance carriers.